raindropio/help/docs/troubleshooting/login-problems/index.md

 ---

 ### Disable VPN / Proxy / Adblock
-VPN, Proxy or Adblock can be a problem, try to disable them temporarly
+VPN, Proxy or Adblock can be a problem, try to disable them temporarily

 ---